The Moonlight Library is open to submissions.

 If you are an author or publisher that would like to see your book reviewed, please use the Request page to get in touch with your preferred blogger.
 Please do not tweet or use Facebook or Goodreads to submit review requests.

-We would like to stress that we are not a professional reviewers, we are a book bloggers.
-We read and review books for fun and personal enjoyment, and our reviews contain our completely honest thoughts and feelings.
+We would like to stress that we are not a professional reviewers, we are a book bloggers with day jobs.
+We read and review books for fun and personal enjoyment in our very brief spare time, and our reviews contain our completely honest thoughts and feelings.
 While we very rarely rate books 1 star, we have done so in the past and we have written negative reviews.
-We do not take particular pleasure in criticising somebody’s work but we will be honest.
+We do not take particular pleasure in criticising somebody’s work but we will be honest in our reviews.

 We do not guarantee to review all books sent to us.